 Hair loss can result from several factors – genetics, hormonal changes, and, yes, diet.
 The clinical term for hair loss is alopecia, and there are several different varieties that one can experience.
 Androgenetic alopecia (AGA) has been shown to respond to changes in diet, according to a 2018 study in Dermatology and Therapy.

-According to the study, micronutrients such as vitamins D, iron, and vitamin C were all shown to positively affect hair regrowth, especially when AGA is present.
+According to the study, micronutrients such as vitamin D, iron, and vitamin C were all shown to positively affect hair regrowth, especially when AGA is present.
 For those who struggle with Alopecia areata (AA), when the immune system attacks the hair follicle, vitamin D can also be beneficial.

 The idea of taking supplements or changing your diet to combat hair loss isn’t new.
 In fact, biotin is often touted as a hair and nail super vitamin.
 However, biotin has yet to show any measurable effect on either AGA or AA; in fact, it can cause false laboratory results.
 Talk to your doctor before starting any vitamin regimen or diet that focuses on biotin.